Jayaos/flow_cp/README.md

 ### Implementation Example

 The code was written in Python 3.9.13 with torch 2.2.2+cu118.
-Other dependencies are available in requirements.txt.
+Additional dependencies are listed in ```requirements.txt```.

-We provide a colab notebooks to go through obtaining the results of base predictor and conducting experiments using FCP.
+We also provide Colab notebooks that walk through how to obtain the base predictor results and run experiments with FCP.

+You can adapt these implementation examples to suit your own experiments.

 #### Obtaining results of base predictor